 He is also a recent recipient of the Queen Elizabeth II Diamond Jubilee Medal among his many other honours.

-Today, he is a Strategic Advisor with Inter-American Development Bank in Washington, D.C.
+For four years, he served a Strategic Advisor with Inter-American Development Bank in Washington, D.C.

 Counsel, Davies Ward Phillips & Vineberg LLP